-The Beta Delta Chapter of Delta Epsilon Sigma, national scholastic society for graduates of Catholic colleges, was installed at Caldwell University on February 25, 1944.
-Membership is open to top students with the highest scholastic standing and leadership.
+The Beta Delta Chapter of Delta Epsilon Sigma, national scholastic honor society for students of colleges and universities with a Catholic tradition, was installed at Caldwell University on February 25, 1944.
+Membership is open to undergraduate students who have completed at least 60 credits towards their baccalaureate degrees with a minimum overall GPA of 3.6.

 The Chi Zeta Chapter of Sigma Tau Delta is an active chapter in the national professional English honor society.
 Its purpose is to promote interest in literature and the English language and to foster the discipline of English in all its aspects, including creative and critical writing.
-Membership is available to English majors with a 3.2 GPA.
+Awarded to senior English majors with a cumulative 3.2 GPA and a 3.5 in English.
+Students must have earned a minimum of 60 credits at Caldwell University.